Cyfrin/Updraft/courses/full-stack/3-ts-tsender-ui/15-e2e-playwright/+page.md

 To overcome the limitations of manual testing, we turn to automated E2E testing tools.
 For our purposes, we'll use:

-*   **Playwright:** (playwright.dev) A powerful Node.js library developed by Microsoft for browser automation and E2E testing.
+*   **Playwright:** (playwright.dev) A powerful NodeJS library developed by Microsoft for browser automation and E2E testing.
 It enables programmatic control over modern browsers like Chromium, Firefox, and WebKit, allowing us to script user interactions.
-*   **Synpress:** (synpress.io / GitHub: Synthetixio/synpress) An E2E testing framework built specifically for Web3 decentralized applications (dapps).
+*   **Synpress:** (synpress.io / GitHub: Synthetixio/synpress) An E2E testing framework built specifically for web3 decentralized applications (dapps).
 Developed by Synthetix, Synpress extends Playwright (and previously Cypress) with essential capabilities for interacting with browser wallet extensions, most notably MetaMask.
-While it can sometimes be described as "finicky," it provides indispensable functionality for testing Web3 user flows that involve wallet interactions.
+While it can sometimes be described as "finicky," it provides indispensable functionality for testing web3 user flows that involve wallet interactions.

 ### Adding a Testable Feature: Conditional UI Rendering